ulfschneider/breakdown/README.md

 Saving the editor contents with <kbd>CMD-S</kbd> will beautify your text with correct spacing and indentation.

 You can open an issue inside of Jira by doing a <kbd>CMD-MOUSECLICK</kbd> on the issue key.

+Remove all empty lines that came during your formatting via **Packages → Breakdown → Trim empty lines**.

 ## Creating and modifying issues